Jetbuilt/jetbuilt-api-docs/source/includes/customers/_projects.md

 Parameter | Description
 --------- | -----------
-page | A specific page of results. min_created_at | Query projects created after the specified date time. max_created_at | Query projects created before the specified date time. min_updated_at | Query projects updated after the specified date time. max_updated_at | Query projects updated before the specified date time. active | (true/false) returns projects in an active stage when true; otherwise returns projects in non-active stages stage | Filter projects by stage (a single stage name or a comma separated list - param is ignored when active param is present) query | Filter by project name, custom_id, city, clients company name, clients first or last name
+page | A specific page of results. active | (true/false) returns projects in an active stage when true; otherwise returns projects in non-active stages stage | Filter projects by stage (a single stage name or a comma separated list - param is ignored when active param is present) query | Filter by project name, custom_id, city, clients company name, clients first or last name

-**Note**: You can pass a date or a date time to the timestamp queries.
-For example:
-`2023-7-28` or `2023-7-28 15:33:33 -700` or `2023-7-28T15:33:33-700`.
-The time defaults to
-`00:00:00` when not included, and the timezone defaults to UTC.

 ## Get a project